Tuesday (Sept. 18) Update!

 Emerick reported that the campers were busy taking cover in their vehicles during heavy rains when they heard a huge boom.
 Looking in the direction of the sound, they saw debris flying through the air but never actually saw the tornado.
 One camper from Marylander said, “It happened so fast and we all ran over to the sound.
 Thankfully, the horses were completely ok.”

-The roof of the barn set closest to the racetrack was torn off, but the horses remained safe within the concrete walls of the barn stalls.
-The Maryland couple called the emergency number given to them by DNR and stated that within three minutes, three DNR vehicles and several personal arrived on the scene to help them.
+The roof of the barn set closest to the racetrack was torn off, requiring a big roof repair, but the horses remained safe within the concrete walls of the barn stalls.
+As you can see from the image, the roof had totally collapsed so we were very surprised that all the horses were ok, thank goodness.
+The roof has now been repaired with some very sturdy materials so hopefully, this will never happen again.
+The Maryland couple called the emergency number given to them by DNR and stated that within three minutes, three DNR vehicles and several personnel arrived on the scene to help them.
 “Everyone was really calm and Rachel [Temby] took control of the situation quickly and was very helpful,” the Marylander stated.
 “We were all very impressed.”

 Superintendent Temby and her team turned the power off to the damaged barn and helped the campers relocate their horses to other barns.
 In addition to the damaged roof, a port-a-john from the middle of the barn area was lifted and thrown against the affected barn and now lies under the fallen roof.